 Strategy confirmed in May 2003 following a thorough evaluation of the ECB's monetary policy strategy: “in the pursuit of price stability, it aims to maintain inflation rates below, but close to, 2% over the medium term”.

-ECB has recently taken steps toward symmetry (July 25th 2019 MP statement), but no official endorsement of a change in policy yet.
+ECB has recently taken steps toward symmetry (e.g., July 25th 2019 MP statement), but this has not been codified in a subsequent Strategy Review.

 Some Key Findings